domludera/ANalysis-Access-Live-Concordia/README.md

 ```

-**ANalaysis Access Live** lets you book access to a specified building or to a specific room
+**ANalysis Access Live** lets you book access to a specified building or to a specific room
 ```
 Method: PUT